I had home room on the third floor at for four years.

 As a father of two—a daugher who is 4 and a son who turns 2 next month—this issue is of interest to my generation.
 Not because we see the shortcomings of the current school in comparison to others.

 It's because we're trying to determine where to live for the next two decades of our lives.

-It may be Havre de Grace's turn—but ultimately, it's the Harford County Board of Education's turn.
+It may be Havre de Grace's turn—but ultimately, it's the 's turn.

 TELL US: Where do you see Havre de Grace High School coming up short?
 Leave a comment.